Your Teenager Can't Be Away From You: When Separation Anxiety Doesn't End in Childhood

 Your teenager isn't broken.
 Their alarm system is faulty.
 That can be retrained.

 The STILL Method specialises in working with teenagers and families dealing with separation anxiety, school refusal, and anxiety disorders that traditional approaches haven't helped.
-We understand nervous system dysregulation and how to address it practically.
-Whether you're a parent seeking support or a professional wanting to learn how to help anxious teenagers effectively, we can help.

 Get support for anxiety in teenagers: thestillmethod.co.uk/anxiety